 Mentees often run ideas by mentors in order to receive feedback.
 Therefore, good mentors should be able to provide thoughtful and helpful feedback that the mentee can use to take action.
 Find a person that provides feedback in a constructive manner.
 A mentor that is too agreeable or delivers criticism too harshly will not be helpful in the long term.

 Finding a mentor that is in the same industry is extremely helpful.
 That allows for informative and in-depth discussions, as well as more valuable and relevant advice.

 The mentor should be enthusiastic about accepting the role.
 If they are not excited to start the professional relationship, they will not be invested in helping their mentee succeed.
-Make sure the potential mentor is eager to get started.
+Make sure they are eager to get started.

 Mentees learn from mentors and vice versa.
 A good mentor should listen to the mentee’s thoughts, concerns, and questions to provide insightful answers and guidance.
-If a mentor does not listen to what their mentee is saying, they may not respect them.
+If they do not listen to what their mentee is saying, they may not respect them.

 Just because a mentor is usually more experienced than the mentee, does not give them the right to act disrespectfully or pompous.
 Mentees should look for someone who respects them, their opinions, work, and goals to ensure a healthy and worthwhile connection.

 One of the most vital factors to consider when searching for a mentor is their experience.
 Mentees should look for someone who has more experience than them, especially in the same industry or line of work.
 This ensures the relationship will be beneficial to the mentee since the mentor will be able to answer relevant questions and provide accurate advice.